+Other amenities may be used, but will require Agency approval prior to full application.
 In order to receive points, the items listed above must be clearly indicated on the site drawings.

-- 2. Building and floor plan design: A maximum of 45 points will be given for projects which - Propose creative and versatile architectural designs.
+- (b) Building and floor plan design: A maximum of forty-five (45) points will be given for projects which - Propose creative and versatile architectural designs.
 Examples of exterior building designs include broken roof lines, front gables, dormers or front extended facades, wide banding and vertical and horizontal siding applications, some brick veneer, front porches and attractive deck rail patterns. - Propose open, flowing floor plans.
-Examples include spacious kitchens, bathrooms, living rooms and dining rooms, dwelling units that exceed minimum square footages, bedrooms that exceed minimum square footages, bathrooms that are large with vanities and open floor spaces, kitchens that provides an abundance of counter top working space and cabinets, availability of storage space other than bedroom closets, and the adequacy of closet space, including large walk-in closets. - 3.
-Construction characteristics: A maximum of 20 points will be given to projects which - Propose low maintenance, high durability, energy efficient products, and quality components.
-Examples include: High-grade vinyl or VC tile in kitchens, bathrooms, entryways, and laundry areas. - Propose energy efficient components that exceed Agency and/or building code minimum standards. - Propose measures to provide good attic and roof ventilation, use vinyl or aluminum windows and steel insulated exterior doors. - Propose to use quality exterior siding, such as vinyl, hardiplank, or brick veneer and have prefinished aluminum exterior trim, including fascia, soffit, and porch posts. - 4.
-Completion of previously approved projects: Negative points will be assessed for projects with owners, or Principals of prior project(s) that were not built in accordance with the plans and specifications on which such prior project(s') Design Standards score was based, if deviation from such plans and specifications results in conditions that would justify a reduction in that prior project(s') original Design Standards score(s).
+Examples include spacious kitchens, bathrooms, living rooms and dining rooms, dwelling units that exceed minimum square footages, bedrooms that exceed minimum square footages, bathrooms that are large with vanities and open floor spaces, kitchens that provide an abundance of counter top working space and cabinets, availability of storage space other than bedroom closets, and the adequacy of closet space, including large walk-in closets. - (c) Construction characteristics: A maximum of twenty (20) points will be given to projects which - Propose low maintenance, high durability, energy efficient products, and quality components.
+Examples include: High-grade vinyl or VC tile in kitchens, bathrooms, entryways, and laundry areas. - Propose energy efficient components that exceed Agency and/or building code minimum standards. - Propose measures to provide good attic and roof ventilation, use vinyl or aluminum windows and steel insulated exterior doors. - Propose to use quality exterior siding, such as vinyl, hardiplank, or brick veneer and have prefinished aluminum exterior trim, including fascia, soffit, and porch posts. - 2.
+Completion of previously approved projects: Negative points will be assessed for projects with owners or Principals of prior project(s) that were not built in accordance with the plans and specifications on which such prior project(s') Design Standards score was based, if deviation from such plans and specifications results in conditions that would justify a reduction in that prior project(s') original Design Standards score(s).
 The number of negative points assessed to the project in the current year will be equal to the cumulative number of points by which each such prior project's original Design Standards score would have been so reduced to reflect the deviation, adjusted to reflect any change in the scale of the Design Standards scoring.
 For example, if the reduction in the prior project's Design Standards score as a result of the deviation from its plans and specifications is determined to be 10 points based on a scale of 50 maximum Design Standards points at the time such prior project was awarded credits, if there is a current scale of 100 maximum Design Standards points, the negative points assessed to the current project based on that prior project's deviation from its plans and specifications would be 20 points.
-Design and construction changes approved in writing by the Agency will not result in any negative points assessed under this Section.
+Design and construction changes approved in writing by the Agency will not result in any negative points assessed under this Section. - 3.
+The minimum threshold requirements for design are found in Appendix B and must be used for all projects receiving tax credits and/or RPP funding.
+These minimum requirements include, but are not limited to, standards in the following areas: on-site postal and laundry facilities; community/office space; on-site parking and refuse collection areas; exterior and interior building design; plumbing and electrical provisions; heating, ventilating and air conditioning provisions; sitework; bedrooms, bathrooms and kitchens; provisions for all elderly housing; provisions for sight and hearing impaired residents; Fair